Charles Ferdinand, Prince of Capua: Exile

-Defying his brother's will, Charles married morganatically Penelope Smyth on 5 April 1836 in Gretna Green.
-Gretna Green was the first stagecoach stop in Scotland after the border city of Carlisle.
-It was a popular place for young lovers to marry.
-There it was sufficed for couples to declare their wish to marry before witnesses.
-A residence requirement or parental consent was not needed.
+Defying his brother's will, Charles married morganatically Penelope Smyth on 5 April 1836 in Gretna Green, the first stagecoach stop in Scotland after the border city of Carlisle.
+It was a popular place for young lovers to marry since it was sufficient there for couples to declare their wish to marry before witnesses, and residence requirement or parental consent was not needed.

-Later, Charles applied for special license from the Archbishop of Canterbury in order to marry (or remarry) Miss Smyth at St George's, Hanover Square.
-In the court order they are described as a bachelor and a spinster respectively.
+Later, Charles applied for special license from the Archbishop of Canterbury to marry (or remarry) Miss Smyth at St George's, Hanover Square.
+In the court order, they were described as a bachelor and a spinster respectively.
 The King's Envoy Extraordinary and Minister Plenipotentiary, Count de Ludolf, objected to the grant of the licence and a hearing took place in the Court of Faculties on 4 May 1836.
 The Master of the Faculties, Dr John Nicholl, refused to grant the licence on the grounds that the royal succession might be affected by the non-recognition of the marriage in Naples.
-Banns of Marriage were read for the final time in St George's, Hanover Square on 8 May 1836.
+Banns of Marriage were read for the final time in St George's, Hanover Square, on 8 May 1836.

 The Prince of Capua and Penelope had two children: